9582220087/9582220087-fabzero/circuit.md

 - Attach a PWR_FLAG to VCC and GND

-- Unused pin of the ATinny44 must be assign "no connect".\
+- Unused pin of the ATinny44 must be assign "no connect".

 - Annotation or Naming by clicking on  "Annotate schematic symbols" tool (choose default values).

+- To Edit the value of component by press E while the cursor will be above the component.

+- To Write the local name use the "Place Net label" icon.

+- Use "Generate Netlist" icon while generating the generate the netlist.

+- Use "Assign PCB footprints to schematic symbols" icon for assigning footprint.

 -